MlodziutkiS/ReactGuesser/README.md

 -Made with react and express
 <h1>Future</h1>
--no further development of this project is considered
+-no further development of this project is considered (liar, i just enjoy further developing)